 There are countless apps out there designed to help you learn a new language, which makes it tricky to pick the right one.
 You may want to widen your vocabulary, get some conversation practice in, revise your grammar, or all of the above.
 Whatever your goal, there’s likely an Android or iOS app for you.
 Below are a few of our current favorites, so you can pick up a foreign tongue without ever stepping foot inside a classroom.

 There are plenty of reasons why Duolingo is one of the most popular language apps around — it’s free, well-designed, and accessible.
-Lesson are broken down into bite-sized chunks and it feels like you’re playing a game.
+Lessons are broken down into bite-sized chunks and it feels like you’re playing a game.

 The app divides languages into different topics, such as clothing or business, but also into adverbs, pronouns, and other grammatical subjects.
 You must interpret the text and audio, but you can slow down the audio if you’re having trouble understanding it.
 The app’s answering structure encompasses a wide range of activities, too, meaning you’ll often switch between typing answers, speaking them aloud, and choosing from a set of multiple choice answers.